Novikov–Veselov equation

-In mathematics, the Novikov–Veselov equation (or Veselov–Novikov equation) is a natural (2+1)-dimensional analogue of the Korteweg–de Vries (KdV) equation.
-Unlike another (2+1)-dimensional analogue of KdV, the Kadomtsev–Petviashvili equation, it is integrable via the inverse scattering transform for the 2-dimensional stationary Schrödinger equation.
-Similarly, the Korteweg–de Vries equation is integrable via the inverse scattering transform for the 1-dimensional Schrödinger equation.
-The equation is named after S.P.
-Novikov and A.P.
-Veselov who published it in Novikov & Veselov (1984).
+In mathematical physics, the Novikov–Veselov equation (or Veselov–Novikov equation) is a nonlinear partial differential equation.
+It is a two-dimensional analogue of the well-known Korteweg–de Vries equation (KdV equation), which can model shallow water waves.
+A key feature of the Novikov–Veselov equation is its integrability, meaning it can be solved exactly through a method known as the inverse scattering transform.

+The equation's integrability is linked to the two-dimensional stationary Schrödinger equation, just as the KdV equation's integrability is linked to the one-dimensional Schrödinger equation.
+This property distinguishes it from other two-dimensional analogues of the KdV equation, such as the Kadomtsev–Petviashvili equation.
+The equation is named after Soviet mathematicians Sergei P. Novikov and A.P.
+Veselov, who introduced it in Novikov & Veselov (1984).